 A greater understanding of the identified genes and better treatments have enabled us to help our families lead a near normal lifestyle.

 We continue to support research which is currently focusing on treatment to correct some of the symptoms in X-Linked Hypohidrotic Ectodermal Dysplasia neonatal boys.
-For updates on this please have a look at the Medical articles in this section.

 You can also find updates on the latest research and stories in our articles library.

 ECTODERMAL DYSPLASIAS INTERNATIONAL REGISTRY

 The Ectodermal Dysplasias International Registry is a resource for connecting researchers with individuals affected by the Ectodermal Dysplasias.
 It is an online database that collects and stores the personal information and symptoms experienced by affected individuals.
 We ask every individual affected by Ectodermal Dysplasia to complete a profile in the Registry.
 Together, we can advance research!

 The Registry helps us better describe the different Ectodermal Dysplasias which can lead to improved diagnosis.
 And, when a clinical trial becomes available, the Registry is a crucial way to alert eligible families of the opportunity to participate.
 Researchers interested in studying the conditions can request access to the Registry to find anonymous information to help them pursue a promising research direction.